gitter-badger/ecs/README.md

 ## Process events from EcsFilter immediately
 `EcsInstantReactSystem` class can be used for this case.

-Useful case for using this type of processing - reaction fro OnRemove event.
+Useful case for using this type of processing - reaction from OnRemove event.

 ```
 public sealed class TestReactInstantSystem : EcsReactInstantSystem {